abdejohan/native-sakurahouse/README.md

 # Suggest new features/issues

-# Check the issues tab
+Go to the issues tab and don't hesitate to create a new issue if you have a idea you would like to implement into our app!

 # Add a new Dish :